 Chiropractic Care and Massage Therapy are Better Together

-Ultimately, a balance of these two therapies can help patients suffering from chronic pain.
+Ultimately, a balance between chiropractor and massage therapy can help patients suffering from chronic pain.
 Massage therapy can help loosen up the muscles prior to or after an adjustment.
 Additionally, a back adjustment can last longer when a patient's muscle tension is released.

 Massage therapists and chiropractors can work together to provide patients with the best outcome possible.

-If you or someone in your family is in need of a back adjustment or is seeking massage therapy, contact a ChiroCare of Florida office to schedule an appointment.
+If you or someone in your family is experiencing back pain and in relieving pain with a back adjustment or is seeking massage therapy, contact a ChiroCare of Florida office to schedule an appointment.
 During your visit, our doctors can determine the underlying cause of your pain and provide a course of treatment to meet your needs that can include massage therapy.